 This is the best overnight oats with protein powder recipe.
-These protein overnight oats are easy to make and perfect for meal prep.
+These protein oats are so easy to make and are perfect for meal prep.
 They taste amazing and are high in protein with 34 grams of protein per serving!
-Made with rolled oats, peanut butter, flaxseeds, protein powder, and maple syrup, they're a simple, healthy breakfast or snack.

 Why you will love this recipe:

 - These overnight protein oats are so delicious!
-They are rich, creamy and so filling.
+They are rich, creamy, slightly sweet, and so filling.

 - This is a healthy breakfast that is high in protein, with 34 grams of protein per serving!
-They can easily be made gluten free, dairy free or vegan too.
+These oats can easily be made gluten free, dairy free or vegan too.

-- These make ahead oats are perfect for your weekly meal prep.
+- These make ahead oats store really well so are perfect for meal prep.

-- These healthy overnight oats make a great after workout snack and are great for body building and muscle building!
+- These healthy overnight oats also make a great after workout snack and are great for muscle building!

-- Rolled oats: rolled oats absorb more liquid than other oats, while still holding their shape nicely.
-I use sprouted rolled oats which are certified glyphosate free and gluten free.
-Be sure to use rolled oats and not quick oats or steel cut oats for this overnight oats recipe.
+- Rolled oats: rolled oats absorb more liquid than other oats, while still holding their shape nicely so they are the best oats for overnight oats.
+I use sprouted rolled oats which are certified glyphosate free and gluten-free.
+Be sure to use rolled oats and not quick oats or steel cut oats for this recipe.

 - Milk: use any milk that you like.
 I like to use coconut milk because it has a perfectly creamy, rich texture but you can use other milks such as almond milk, cashew milk, oat milk, or soy milk.

-- Ground flax seeds: flax seeds are a nice addition to these overnight oats because they're filled with omega-3 fatty acids and fiber, which helps to improve digestive health.
-They also add a nice texture to this overnight oatmeal recipe.
+- Ground flax seeds: flax seeds are a nice addition to these overnight oats because they're filled with omega-3 fatty acids and fiber.
+They also add a nice texture to this recipe.
+Instead of flax seeds you could use chia seeds instead.

-- Sweetener: honey and maple syrup are great options to naturally sweeten this oatmeal and keep it refined sugar free.
+- Sweetener: honey or maple syrup are great options to naturally sweeten this oatmeal and keep it refined sugar free.
 If you're following a vegan diet, use maple syrup.

-- Additional toppings: I recommend bananas, berries or chocolate chips!
+- Additional toppings: I recommend bananas, berries or chocolate chips, whichever you prefer!

 Step one: